OzzkanBulut/Java-Master-Class-Amigoscode/_096_SpringBootAnnotations/README.md

 **@SpringBootApplication** is @Configuration, @EnableAutoConfiguration and
 @ComponentScan annotations combined, configured with their default attributes.
 We add this annotation just once, to the main class of our application.

+**@EnableAutoConfiguration**

+@EnableAutoConfiguration annotation is even better.
+It makes Spring guess the configuration based on the Jar files available on the **classpath**.
+It can figure out what libraries you use and pre-configure their components without you lifting a finger.
+It is how all the spring-boot-starter libraries work.
+Meaning it's a major lifesaver both when you're just starting to work with a library as well as when you know and trust the default config to be reasonable.